 All stockholders are cordially invited to attend the 2020 Annual Meeting of Stockholders.

-Important Notice Regarding the Availability of Proxy Materials for the 2020 Annual Meeting of Stockholders to be Held on May 6, 2020 at 3545 John Hopkins Court, Suite #250, San Diego, California 92121.
+Important Notice Regarding the Availability of Proxy Materials for the 2020 Annual Meeting of Stockholders to be Held Virtually on May 6, 2020 via Live Webcast.

 By Order of the Board of Directors